mnl359/proyecto4/README.md

 ### Database

-All the yaml files for the database are in the MongoConf directory.
+All the yaml files for the database are in the [MongoConf directory](https://github.com/mnl359/proyecto4/tree/master/MongoConf).
+Refer to our [Mongo Deployment file](https://github.com/mnl359/proyecto4/blob/master/MongoConf/DeployingMongo.md) to set up your database in your K8s cluster.

 ### Application images

-All the yaml files for the ingress controller and application images are in the IngressConf directory.
+All the yaml files for the ingress controller and application images are in the [IngressConf directory](https://github.com/mnl359/proyecto4/tree/master/IngressConf).

-Before installing the application images, install Tiller with RBCA enabled into the kubernetes cluster.
+Before installing the application images, install Tiller with RBCA enabled into the Kubernetes cluster.

 ~~~~
 kubectl create serviceaccount --namespace kube-system tiller